General Expectations

 College Blazer

-Blazers are to brought to school everyday.
-On days when the Physical Education uniform is required the sports jacket must be brought to school.
+On days when the Physical Education uniform is scheduled on the same day as a formal occasion, the sports jacket must be worn as an alternative to the blazer.

 Footwear